yvan-sraka/esgi-rust/src/p1/libppm.md

 ### Epic Functions for an Epic `Pixels`

 Because test are nices: Write a test for all the functions [doc](https://doc.rust-lang.org/book/ch11-01-writing-tests.html) Also, write a doc in rust style *Prof!
-I don't how to write doc!* [short awnser](https://doc.rust-lang.org/rust-by-example/meta/doc.html); [long answer](https://doc.rust-lang.org/1.30.0/book/2018-edition/ch14-02-publishing-to-crates-io.html?highlight=document#making-useful-documentation-comments)
+I don't how to write doc!* [short answer](https://doc.rust-lang.org/rust-by-example/meta/doc.html); [long answer](https://doc.rust-lang.org/1.30.0/book/2018-edition/ch14-02-publishing-to-crates-io.html?highlight=document#making-useful-documentation-comments)
 TL;DR writes how to use the function if it panic says it! make an example in the doc!

 Warmups functions:

 - Write a block `impl Pixel` for next questions
-- Write a nice constructor `fn new(red: u8, green: u8, blue: u8 -> Self`
+- (Optional) Write a nice constructor `fn new(red: u8, green: u8, blue: u8) -> Self`
-- (Optional) Derive `Clone` and `Copy` because a Pixel is a tiny type who fits in a register.
+- Derive `Clone` and `Copy` because a Pixel is a tiny type who fits in a register.
-- Make a `fn display(self) -> String` to render a pixel in terminal
+- Make a `std::fmt::Display` trait to render a pixel in terminal
 - Carve a function `fn invert(&mut self)` that inverts a pixel.
 Advise think [bitwise](https://doc.rust-lang.org/std/ops/trait.Not.html)*!* ;)

 Not so warmup: